-Just a 20-minute L line ride from downtown Chicago, Oak Park is the first suburb west of the city and it’s a mecca for architecture lovers who flock there to see the Frank Lloyd Wright Home and Studio.
+Just a 20-minute L line ride on the Green Line from downtown Chicago, Oak Park is the first suburb west of the city and it’s a mecca for architecture lovers who flock there to see the Frank Lloyd Wright Home and Studio.

 Chances are that won’t get your kids too excited.
-Mine weren’t when they found out they would be visiting the home and studio on a school field trip.
+Mine weren’t when they found out they would be visiting the Home and Studio on a school field trip.
 I had always wanted to see it, so I volunteered to chaperone.
 I listened to the 3rd and 4th graders complain all the way there.
-Then I watched with a smile as they were engrossed in stories about Wright’s kids having pillow fights over partition wall that seperated the boys’ and girls’ bedrooms.
+Then I watched with a smile as they were engrossed in stories about Wright’s kids having pillow fights over the partition wall that separated the boys’ and girls’ bedrooms.
 And I said no when my kids begged me to buy them a set of the building blocks Wright used as a kid that set him on his life’s path.

 Chicago Botanic Garden